 In alignment with N.C.
-A&T's vision and mission of advancing the human condition through transformative teaching and learning, the proposed program is instrumental in producing nursing graduates highly valued by employers.
+A&T's vision and mission of advancing the human condition through transformative teaching and learning, the proposed program is instrumental in producing nursing graduates highly valued by employers for their expertise in DEI and technology.
+This program will distinguish N.C.
+A&T as the first Doctor of Nursing Practice program within the University of North Carolina System to integrate innovative health technology and DEI comprehensively.
 As a historically Black college and university (HBCU), N.C.
 A&T is dedicated to diversifying the health care workforce, a vital element in achieving health equity.
 Leveraging its legacy in generating the African American workforce, the proposed DNP program solidifies N.C.
 A&T's position as a preferred institution in an increasingly diverse academic landscape and contributes to increased representation of underrepresented minorities in advanced nursing practice and leadership.